When I was growing up, my household looked different from the idyllic families that were portrayed on the television shows I enjoyed.

 Living in a dysfunctional family, no matter what that looks like for you, will have a long-term effect on your life — even years after you've grown up and live in a healthier environment.

-If you're still in a dysfunctional family, it's important that you see your situation for what it is and take the steps to change it — or leave it.
+If you're still in a dysfunctional family, it's important to you see your situation for what it is and take the steps to change it — or leave it.

 What Is a dysfunctional family?

-A family is dysfunctional if they regularly experience conflict, misbehavior, or abuse in a way that causes some members of the family to accommodate such inappropriate actions.
+A family is dysfunctional if they regularly experience conflict, misbehavior, or abuse in a way that causes some family members to accommodate such inappropriate actions.

-Dysfunctional parents may learn their behavior from their own parents and replay their past experiences in their new families.
+- Dysfunctional parents may learn their behavior from their own parents and replay their past experiences in their new families.

 Dysfunctional Family Characteristics

 What are the characteristics of a dysfunctional family?
-Although dysfunctional families are all different, they often share some principal characteristics.
+Although dysfunctional families are all different, they often share some principal aspects.
 Some defining traits in a dysfunctional family include: